Sarah80/tproject/_projects/parabolic-solar-cooker.md

 ### Conclusions

-While we managed to bake bread in the oven and reach a temperature of around 100°C, we find that the danger of the system being destroyed by wind is too high.
+While we managed to bake bread and potatoes in the oven and reach a temperature of around 100°C, we find that the danger of the system being destroyed by wind is too high.
 Also, we think that using the calculated sun position is preferable to the sensor-based system.
 To address these issues, we are planning to develop a Fresnel mirror system.